Food and Drug Administration, HHS.

 FDA's regulations under 21 CFR part 54 govern financial disclosure by clinical investigators and requires disclosure of certain financial relationships between the sponsors of covered studies and the clinical investigators, including interests of the clinical investigators in the product under study or in the sponsor of the covered studies.
 We use this information in conjunction with information about the design and purpose of the study, as well as information obtained through onsite inspections, in our assessment of the reliability of data presented.

 In August 2000, HHS held a conference on human subject protection and financial conflicts of interest.
-As a result of this conference, HHS issued a final guidance in May 2004 entitled “Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subject Protection” (Ref.
+As a result of this conference, HHS issued a Start Printed Page 12948final guidance in May 2004 entitled “Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subject Protection” (Ref.
 14).
 Since that time, FDA has issued additional guidance related to this issue, including a draft guidance issued in May 2011 entitled “Guidance for Clinical Investigators, Industry, and FDA Staff: Financial Disclosure by Clinical Investigators” (Ref.
 15), and a final guidance issued in October 2009 entitled “Guidance for Industry: Investigator Responsibilities—Protecting the Rights, Safety, and Welfare of Study Subjects” (Ref.
 16).

 Additionally, we note that ethical considerations for IRBs are covered under several provisions of our regulations.
 Sections 56.107(a) and 56.111 require IRBs to ensure that appropriate safeguards exist to protect the rights and welfare of research subjects.
 In fulfilling these responsibilities, an IRB is expected to review all the research documents and activities that bear directly on the rights and welfare of the subjects of proposed research.
 The protocol, the consent document and, for studies conducted under the Investigational New Drug (IND) regulations, the investigator's brochure are examples of documents that the IRB should review.
 The IRB should also review the methods and material that investigators propose to use to recruit subjects (see “Recruiting Study Subjects—Information Sheet,” Ref.
 17).
 Section 56.107 on IRB membership contains several provisions designed to prevent conflicts of interest.
 Section 56.107(e) states that no IRB may have a member participate in the IRB's initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the IRB.